 Brief Description: Any details you want to provide to elaborate on the title, even summarizing the different metadata information you are providing.

 Tags and Keywords: You can add in words which will help make your dataset more searchable on the data portal.
-Tags will need to be added one at a time.
+Multiple tags can be entered as comma seperated.